NicholasMoser/MarioParty5_RNG/README.md

 ## Capsule Randomness

-When you come to a capsule machine, you get a random capsule.
+When you go to a capsule machine in-game you can get a random capsule.
 The capsule ID you get is returned from the the result of calling the function `FUN_800c8fa0` at `0x800c0cb0`.

-I've began documenting the function here: [random_capsule.c](https://gist.github.com/NicholasMoser/02b477cd16e1d5ea1ba6e8c4cea1333e)
+I've documented the function here: [random_capsule.c](https://gist.github.com/NicholasMoser/02b477cd16e1d5ea1ba6e8c4cea1333e)

-Capsules in the game are grouped by buckets.
+Capsules in the game are grouped by what I will refer to as buckets.
 Before the game picks which capsule you'll get, it first picks which bucket it will choose from.
 I've [mapped each capsule to each bucket here](https://gist.github.com/NicholasMoser/5beafc9a00269b64469eb7f176990dbb), but have included a summary of the buckets below:

 ### Bucket A (0x41)